- About Coe Park

 - Coe Merchandise

 Bring the family and join us for a scavenger hunt near the creek.
 Come hike along the creek with us and discover what plants and animals exist there.
 Have you ever seen a newt before?
 What do you know about the Sycamore trees?
 Grab your rain coats and rubber boots and and join us to find the answers to questions like these.
 This event will occur rain or shine so be prepared to wander around the creek.

-Maybe there will even be some boat races.
+Maybe there will even be some boat and rubber ducky races.
 You just never know.

 There will also be a Mountain Bike Clinic for kids.
 Kids, bring your bike and helmet if you have them and ride the Mountain Biking Challenge Course for Kids.
 Loaner bikes and helmets will be available if you don't have them.
 Learn from experienced mountain bikers how to navigate obstacles you will find on the trail.